The Pastoral System

-A positive working relationship with parents is vitally important to us and we welcome parents’ views and encourage their support.
-We aim to keep parents fully informed of all aspects of their child’s progress at school and to this end we have regular parent, open and information evenings.
+A positive working relationship with parents/carers is vitally important to us and we welcome parents/carers’ views and encourage their support.
+We aim to keep parents/carers fully informed of all aspects of their child’s progress at school and to this end we have regular parents’ evenings, open evenings and information evenings.

-We operate a very successful reward system which recognises good effort and attitude and which we believe encourages all pupils to do their best.
+We operate a very successful reward system which recognises good effort and attitude, and encourages all pupils to do their best.
+Pupils can accrue ‘spendable’ positive points which they can use to purchase rewards from our bespoke HMS Rewards Store!
+Prizes include; key rings, footballs, movie afternoons and even afternoon tea!